How much money can you gift tax-free?

 Gifting money is now simpler than ever

-With Western Union, you can gift money online with just a few taps on your screen.
+Now that you’re armed with the knowledge and tools to gift money tax-free, why wait?
+Make someone’s day and send them a gift they’ll never forget.
+With Western Union, you can gift money online to family and friends with just a few taps on your screen.

-Whether you’re covering your niece’s dance lessons, assisting a child with rent or tuition, or celebrating your dad’s retirement, the possibilities for gifting are endless.
+Whether you’re covering your niece’s dance lessons, helping a child with rent or tuition, or celebrating your dad’s retirement, the potential for gifting are endless.

-You can send money with the Western Union mobile app, or from hundreds of thousands of agent locations worldwide.
+You can send cash safely with the Western Union mobile app or from hundreds of thousands of agent locations worldwide.

 FAQs

-With gift taxes, the recipient generally does not pay taxes on gifts received, regardless of the amount.
-The burden typically falls on the gift-giver.
+Recipients generally don’t pay taxes on gifts received, regardless of the amount.
+Unless other arrangements are made prior to the transfer of funds, the burden typically falls on the gift-giver.